 The EMA period can be set to anything you want.
-For day trading, a 15 to 40 EMA is typical.
+For day trading, an EMA of 15 to 40 is typical.

-The multiplier can be adjusted based on the asset you are trading.
-While two is common, you may find 1.7 or 2.3 (for example) provide you with better information for the exact market you trade.
-The higher the multiplier the wider the channel; the smaller the multiple the narrower the channel.
+The multiplier can be adjusted based on the asset you're trading.
+While 2 is common, you may find 1.7 or 2.3, for example, provide you with better information for the exact market you trade.
+The higher the multiplier, the wider the channel; the smaller the multiple, the narrower the channel.

-Keltner Channels are useful because they can make the trend more visible.
-When an asset is trending higher, it should regularly reach the upper band (or very close to it), and even move past the upper band on occasion.
-The price should also stay above the lower band, and will often stay above the middle band (or just barely dip below it).
+Keltner Channels are useful because they can make a trend more easily visible.
+When an asset is trending higher, its price should regularly reach or come close to the upper band and sometimes even move past it.
+The price should also stay above the lower band and will often stay above the middle band or just barely dip below it.

-When an asset is trending lower, it should regularly reach the lower band (or very close to it), and even move past it on occasion.
-The price should also stay below the upper band, and will often stay below the middle band (or just barely push above it).
+When an asset is trending lower, it should regularly reach or come close to the lower band and sometimes even move past it.
+The price should also stay below the upper band and will often stay below the middle band or just barely push above it.

-Short sell during a downtrend when the price rallies to the middle line.
-Place a stop loss about half way between the middle and upper band, and place a target near the lower band.
-Alternatively, if you find the price is hitting your stop loss a lot (and you have already adjusted your indicator so it matches the guidelines) you can move your stop loss a little closer to the upper band.
+Sell short during a downtrend when the price rallies to the middle line.
+(A short sale usually involves selling a borrowed asset with the expectation of buying it back and returning it at a lower price.)
+Place a stop loss about halfway between the middle and upper band and place a target near the lower band.
+If you find the price is hitting your stop loss a lot (and you have already adjusted your indicator so it matches the guidelines), you can move your stop loss a little closer to the upper band.

-This strategy takes advantage of the trending tendency and provides trades with an approximate 2:1 reward:risk ratio since the stop loss is about half the size as the target.
+This strategy takes advantage of the trending tendency and provides trades with an approximate 0.5 risk-reward ratio since the stop loss point is about half the length of the target price length.

 Not all pullbacks to the middle band should be traded.
 Sometimes a trend isn't present, in which case, this method isn't effective.
 If the price is moving back and forth between hitting the upper and lower band, then this method also won't be effective.
-Continually check to make sure the market is following the guidelines above; if it isn't, don't use this strategy.
+Continually check to make sure the market is following the pattern for the trading guidelines; if it isn't, don't use this strategy.

 The Keltner Channel breakout strategy attempts to capture big moves that the trend-pullback strategy may miss.
-The breakout strategy should be mostly used near a major market open - such as near the stock market open if trading stocks.
-This is when the most explosive movement occurs, which favors this strategy.
+The breakout strategy should mostly be used near a major market open.
+That is when the most explosive movement occurs, which favors this strategy.

 The middle band is used as the exit.
 There is no profit target for this trade.
 Just exit the trade whenever the middle band is touched, whether the trade is a loser or a winner.

 Since the market is typically volatile right after the open, you may get one signal that results in a loss or small profit, immediately followed by another signal.
 Trade the second signal as well.
-Only take two trade signals for this strategy in the first 30 minutes.
-If a big move doesn't occur on the first two Channel breakouts, then it probably isn't going to happen.
+Take only two trade signals for this strategy in the first 30 minutes.
+If a big move doesn't occur on the first two channel breakouts, then it probably isn't going to happen.

 This strategy is best applied to assets that tend to have sharp trending moves in the morning.
 If you notice that an asset is fairly sedated and rarely has big moves, then this is not the strategy to use on that asset.
-Attempting to use this strategy on an asset that doesn't have sharp and volatile moves in the morning will result in many losing trades because the price is unlikely to keep running after the breakout (instead the price will likely reverse ).
+Attempting to use this strategy on an asset that doesn't have sharp and volatile moves in the morning will result in many losing trades because the price is unlikely to keep running after the breakout and will likely reverse instead.

 Combining the Trend-Pullback and Breakout Strategies

-The Keltner Channel day trading breakout strategy is designed for use right around the open of a major market, and only in assets that tend to have sharp and sustained moves during that time.
-The trend-pullback method is more applicable throughout the day, and the only requirement for the strategy is that a trend is present (that meets the guidelines discussed).
+The Keltner Channel day trading breakout strategy is designed for use right around the open of a major market and only in assets that tend to have sharp and sustained moves during that time.
+The trend-pullback strategy is more applicable throughout the day, and the only requirement for the strategy is that a trend that meets the guidelines occurs.

-While both these strategies provide entries and exits, it is a subjective strategy in that it is up to the trader to determine the best times to implement each strategy, and which trades to take.
+While both of these strategies provide entries and exits, it is a subjective strategy in that it is up to the trader to determine the best times to implement each strategy and which trades to take.
 Not all trade signals for these strategies should be taken.
-When conditions are right for each strategy though, they work well.
+When conditions are right for each strategy, though, they tend to work well.

 You may need to adjust your Keltner Channel settings slightly if you trade different assets.
 The settings you use on one asset may not necessarily work, or be the best settings, for another asset.

-Before using Keltner Channels with real money trades, practice using the indicator in a demo account.
-Practice which trades to take and which to avoid, based on the guidelines provided.
+Before using Keltner Channels to trade with real money, practice trading on the indicator's signals in a demo account.
+Practice deciding which trades to take and which to avoid.
 Only when you are consistently successful over many practice sessions should you consider trading with real capital.